Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 To summarize, our results indicate that there is a great potential in using the reduced cumulants of galaxy distribution as strong discriminators of MG models.
+This is provided we consider all galaxy sample that include satellites, which are necessary to probe the clustering in 1-halo regime.
 The relative differences we have found are quite large, from $\sim20\%$ in the case of the skewness to $\gtrsim100\%$ for $S_5$.
 Indeed, while their error bars are much larger, it seems that both $S_4$ and $S_5$ offers a better prospect for testing MG and GR, since the amplitude of the signal is much higher.
 There are, nevertheless, uncertainties associated with our analysis which are of a statistical nature, due to the relatively low number densities and small volume of our mock galaxy catalogs.
 For a DESI-like survey we can expect a 20 times larger volume to be probed and also higher number density of tracers \cite{Aghamousa:2016zmz}, which should reduce the statistical errors by a factor of at least 3 (see, {e.g.,} \cite{Bose2017} for more discussion).
 To match the specifications of such future data, larger-volume and higher-resolution simulations are needed to more accurately make the theoretical predictions for $S_n$.